Sweetwater Union High School District offers summer meals program

 “We recognize that many families rely on the school meal program to provide fresh and healthy meals for their children, and this program allows us to maintain that service to families all year round,” said Sweetwater Director of Nutrition Services Eric Span.

-The program allows children 18 and under to recieve meals at no cost.
+The program allows children 18 and under to receive meals at no cost.

 “Statistically, just 1 out of 7 children who qualify for free or reduced meals during the school year eats a summer lunch, and we’d like to close that gap and provide that nutrition to the communities and children that we serve,” said Span.